The Shocking Truth About Passive Income No One Tells You

 vs. The Stock Market

-Stocks offer ownership and high growth potential but come with high volatility.
-Your returns are uncertain.
+• Stocks offer ownership and high growth potential but come with high volatility.

-Crowdlending offers a creditor relationship and fixed-income returns with low volatility.
-The return is more predictable, but the upside is capped.
-They are excellent complements in a portfolio.
+• Crowdlending offers a creditor relationship and fixed-income returns with low volatility.

 vs. Cryptocurrencies

-Crypto is a highly speculative, volatile asset class based on technological adoption and sentiment.
-It’s for capital appreciation.
+• Crypto is a highly speculative, volatile asset class based on sentiment.

 vs. Traditional Funds